quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint could send a PING frame ({{frame-ping}}) periodically, which will cause the peer to restart its idle timeout period.
 Sending a packet containing a PING frame also restarts the idle timeout for the endpoint if this is the first ack-eliciting packet sent since receiving a packet.
-The idle time also restarts when an acknowledgment for the packet is received.
+Sending a PING frame causes the peer to respond with an acknowledgment, which also restarts the idle timeout.

 Application protocols that use QUIC SHOULD provide guidance on when deferring an idle timeout is appropriate.
 Unnecessary sending of PING frames could have a